South African labour law: Employment-equity plans

-If these requirements are not met, the organ of state may reject the offer; it may even constitute grounds for the cancellation of a contract that has already been concluded.

 Job security

 Common law

 The common law afforded the employee virtually no protection against unfair dismissal.
 Before the Labour Relations Act (LRA), as long as the employer gave the required period of notice, dismissal or probation was acceptable.
 The common law focused only on the lawfulness of the employment contract itself; the reason for the dismissal was irrelevant.
 The employer was not required to give the employee an explanation for the termination; nor was there any requirement that the dismissal be fair.

-This had the effect of increasing the bargaining power of the employer, who could, essentially, do as he pleased, because of his more powerful position.
-The employer could threaten to dismiss the employee if the latter refused to accept less favourable terms and conditions of employment.
-The reason for this, it has been contended, is that, prior to 1980, this area of law was based on the incorrect assumption that there existed equal bargaining power between employer and employee.

 Labour Relations Act

-Unfair dismissal is now governed by the Labour Relations Act.
-Some have argued that the Labour Relations Act undermines the flexibility required for the free market to exist.
-Others have argued that a restrictive labour law promotes job security, loyalty and incorporation into companies.

 The Labour Relations Act gives regulates and gives effect to the following, which includes but is not limited to: to give effect to section 27 of the Constitution; to regulate the organisational rights of trade unions; to promote and facilitate collective bargaining at the workplace and at sectoral level; to regulate the right to strike and the recourse to lockout in conformity with the Constitution; to promote employee participation in decision-making through the establishment of workplace forums; to provide simple procedures for the resolution of labour disputes through statutory conciliation, mediation and arbitration.
 Furthermore, provides for the right not to be unfairly dismissed or subjected to unfair labour practices.

-Unfair dismissal

-Not only employees have the right not to be unfairly dismissed; non-employees enjoy such protection.
-The Labour Relations Act's approach to unfair dismissal may be summarised in the following three questions: